FIVE MOST SURPRISING FINDS

 73% of Black parents support school choice programs — a higher rate than any other demographic group.
 The teachers’ unions, the NAACP, and the Democratic Party oppose what Black parents overwhelmingly want.
 That is not representation.
 That is political captivity.
 EdChoice & Morning Consult, Schooling in America Survey, 2025

-Here is a fact that should be unremarkable but is, in the context of American educational politics, practically incendiary — when you ask Black parents whether they support the right to choose the school their child attends — whether through charter schools, voucher programs, education savings accounts, or any other mechanism that breaks the monopoly of the assigned neighborhood school — they say yes.
+It should be an unremarkable fact, yet in the context of American educational politics the same point registers as practically incendiary.
+When Black parents are asked whether they support the right to choose the school their child attends—through charter schools, voucher programs, education savings accounts, or any other mechanism that breaks the monopoly of the assigned neighborhood school—they say yes.

-They say it overwhelmingly.
-They say it consistently.
-They say it in numbers that would constitute a landslide in any election.
+They say it overwhelmingly, and they say it consistently — in numbers that would constitute a landslide in any election.

 An EdChoice-Morning Consult poll found that 73% of Black parents support school choice programs — a higher rate of support than among any other demographic group (EdChoice & Morning Consult, Schooling in America Survey, 2025).
 A Gallup poll found that 66% of Black Americans favor charter schools (Gallup, Education Survey, 2023).
 An Education Next survey found that 56% of Black respondents support universal vouchers (Education Next, Annual Survey, 2024).

-The Black community’s support for educational choice is not ambiguous.
-It is not contested.
-It is the most consistent and emphatic expression of policy preference in the entire educational landscape — and it is ignored.
+The Black community’s support for educational choice is clear and firm, standing as the most consistent and emphatic policy preference across the educational landscape—yet it is ignored.

-And yet the organizations that claim to represent Black Americans — the NAACP, the teachers’ unions, the Democratic Party — have positioned themselves in direct opposition to the stated preferences of the community they claim to serve.
-Why this happens, and who pays the price, is one of America’s most important and least honestly discussed questions.
+Yet organizations claiming to represent Black Americans — the NAACP, teachers’ unions, and the Democratic Party among them — have placed themselves against the stated preferences of the communities they claim to serve.
+The reasons behind that stance, and the resulting costs, form one of America’s most important questions, though the subject rarely receives honest discussion.

 The Data on Charter Schools

-The most comprehensive evaluation of charter school performance ever conducted is the Stanford University Center for Research on Education Outcomes (CREDO) study, which analyzed charter school outcomes across multiple states using a rigorous methodology that compares each charter student to a statistically matched “virtual twin” in a traditional public school (CREDO, Urban Charter School Study — Report on 41 Regions, Stanford University, 2015).
+The Stanford University Center for Research on Education Outcomes (CREDO) produced the most comprehensive evaluation of charter school performance ever conducted.
+Its analysis covered outcomes across multiple states through a rigorous methodology that pairs each charter student with a statistically matched “virtual twin” in a traditional public school (CREDO, Urban Charter School Study — Report on 41 Regions, Stanford University, 2015).

 The CREDO findings are not uniformly positive — charter schools, like all schools, vary in quality.
 But for Black students in urban settings, the findings are striking.